FalkoGuderian/HeadacheDiary/README.md

 ### Adding Entries
 1. **Manual Entry**: Fill out the comprehensive form with headache details
-2. **Quick Fill Assistant**: Click "Quick Fill" (button left of "Record" header) for guided AI-powered data entry
+2. **Quick Fill Assistant**: Click "Quick Fill" (button with microphone and pencil icons left of "Record" header) for guided AI-powered data entry
+   - **Text Input**: Type your responses to the assistant's questions
+   - **Voice Input**: Click the microphone button in the chat to speak your answers (requires Chrome/Safari/Firefox browsers and microphone access)
 3. **Import CSV**: Upload existing headache data from CSV files

 ### Analyzing Patterns